kattrali/Xcode-Plugin-Template/README.md

-# Xcode4 Plugin Template
+# Xcode5 Plugin Template

-Basic template for creating a plugin for Xcode4.
+Basic template for creating a plugin for Xcode 5.

 ## Installation

-- Clone or copy this project to `~/Library/Developer/Xcode/Templates/Project Templates/Application Plug-in/Xcode4 Plugin.xctemplate`.
+- Clone or copy this project to `~/Library/Developer/Xcode/Templates/Project Templates/Application Plug-in/Xcode5 Plugin.xctemplate`.
 (Create the `Templates/Project Templates/Application Plug-in` subdirectories if they do not already exist.)
 - Restart Xcode
-- When creating a new Xcode plugin, create a new project and select **Xcode4 Plugin** from `OS X > Application Plug-in`.
+- When creating a new Xcode plugin, create a new project and select **Xcode5 Plugin** from `OS X > Application Plug-in`.

 ## Usage